Combined spectroscopy and intensity interferometry to determine the distances of the blue supergiants P Cygni and Rigel: Experimental setup

 \subsection{Setup}

-The details on the experimental setup can be found in Refs.\,\citep{Guerin:2017,Guerin:2018,Rivet:2020}.
+The details on the experimental setup can be found in~\citet{Guerin:2017, Guerin:2018} and~\citet{Rivet:2020}.
 Briefly, the light is first collected by two telescopes T$_1$ and T$_2$, as shown in Fig.\,\ref{fig.Telescopes}.
 The observation runs were performed in 2020 at the C2PU facility on the Plateau de Calern site of Observatoire de la C\^ote d’Azur (OCA).
 The distance between the telescopes is equal to 15\,m, with an almost East-West orientation, which gives access to different projected baselines during the night.
 Each telescope has a diameter of 1.04\,m and a central obstruction of 0.3\,m in diameter.
+The two telescopes with yoke equatorial mounts ensure that there is no field rotation.

-The light collected by the telescopes then goes through a coupling assembly (CA) depicted in Fig.\,\ref{fig.CA}.
-This CA has been modified compared to the one previously used~\citep{Rivet:2020}.
-It now allows extracting the two orthogonal polarizations, labelled H and V for horizontal and vertical in the following, thanks to a polarizing beamsplitter (PBS).
-This PBS is needed to select one polarization mode and was also present in the previous CA. But, while before the photons on the V channel were lost, this new CA allows exploiting all the photons collected by the telescopes.
+The light collected by the telescopes then goes through a coupling assembly (CA) attached to the telescopes and depicted in Fig.\,\ref{fig.CA}.
+This CA has been modified compared to the one previously used in ~\citet{Rivet:2020}.
+It now allows extracting the two orthogonal polarizations, labelled H and V for, respectively, horizontal and vertical in the rest of the paper, thanks to a polarizing beamsplitter (PBS).
+This PBS is needed to select one polarization mode and was also present in the previous CA. However, while before the photons on the V channel were lost, this new CA allows exploiting all the photons collected by the telescopes.
 The extinction ratio (ratio of the unpolarized optical power to the optical power with polarization parallel to the polarizer) of the PBS is better than $10^{-3}$ in transmission, ensuring a high degree of linear polarization for the transmitted beam.
 However, this extinction ratio can be as high as a few percent in reflection.
 To overcome this, a second polarizer (P) parallel to the polarization of the reflected beam is added after the PBS.
 Each polarized beam is then injected in a 100\,$\mu$m core diameter multimode fiber.
 A spectral filtering is performed before the PBS on the collimated beam.
-The linewidth of the filter is $\Delta \lambda = 1$\,nm with a central frequency $\lambda_0=656.3$\,nm corresponding to the H$\alpha$ line.
-The two CAs, placed at the focus of each telescope, have been checked in the laboratory on an unresolved artificial star and give the same correlation functions.
+The bandwidth of the filter is $\Delta \lambda = 1$\,nm with a central frequency $\lambda_0=656.3$\,nm corresponding to the H$\alpha$ line.
+The two CAs, placed at the Cassegrain focus of each telescope, have been checked in the laboratory on an unresolved artificial source and the correlation functions are the same for each CA as well as for each polarization channel.